 Formed in 2017, O'ahu Waterkeeper was the first member of Waterkeeper Alliance in Hawai'i.
-Under the direction of Board President, Robert F. Kennedy Jr., Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 46 countries.
+Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 47 countries.
 Under the local leadership of Dr. Anne Brasher, our collective mission is fishable, swimmable, drinkable waters on O'ahu.
 The organization is committed to finding solutions to reduce land-based pollutants and improve water quality.

-O'ahu Waterkeeper and its partners have restored more than 10,000 native oysters to filter and improve water quality and clarity at five locations.
+O'ahu Waterkeeper and its partners have restored more than 10,000 native oysters to filter and improve water quality and clarity at five locations around the island.
 Oyster restoration projects are helping to elevate awareness about environmental challenges including stormwater, wastewater, water pollution, and fishing safety.
 In our classroom and community presentations, O'ahu Waterkeeper staff and volunteers help people identify land-based sources of pollution and educate the public about the health of our watershed.

 O'ahu Waterkeeper monitors water quality at locations around O'ahu.
 In partnership with Windward Community College, students are monitoring water quality in Kāne'ohe Bay.
 This research will continue in 2020, and results will be shared with the community.